bilalnurhusien/MedianMaintenance/readme.txt

 numbers x1,...,xk.
 If k is odd, then mk is the ((k+1)/2)th smallest number among x1,...,xk; if k is even, then mk is the (k/2)th smallest number among x1,...,xk.

-The input file was taken from an Algorithms and Analysis course from Stanford, taught by Tim Roughgarden.
+The input file was taken from an Algorithms: Design and Analysis course from Stanford, taught by Tim Roughgarden.

 Output: